MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-stories-overview.md

 - `{organization}` - Your organization name
 - `{project}` - The name of your project
-- `{iterationSK}` - The GUID associated with the Iteration Path of interest, to determine, see [../extend-analytics/wit-analytics.md#iterationsk]( Return the IterationSK for a specific Iteration Path)
+- `{iterationSK}` - The GUID associated with the **Iteration Path** of interest.
+To look up the GUID, see [../extend-analytics/wit-analytics.md#iterationsk](Return the IterationSK for a specific Iteration Path)
-- `{areaSK}` - The GUID associated with the Area Path of interest, to determine, see [../extend-analytics/wit-analytics.md#areask](Return the AreaSK for a specific Area Path)
+- `{areaSK}` - The GUID associated with the Area Path of interest.
+To look up the GUID, see [../extend-analytics/wit-analytics.md#areask](Return the AreaSK for a specific Area Path).
--

 ### Query breakdown